What is a Medical Assistant?

 A medical assistant for ambulatory care is very specific, and involves being in a high-pressure atmosphere.
 These individuals provide support in both a clinical and clerical way, and need to rely on their training and instincts to act quickly so the emergency technicians can care for the patient in a timely and effective manner.
 The medical assistant is one of the first people that the patient will come in contact with, and will complete the patient forms that are needed, collect the samples and specimens necessary, and perform Point of Care testing.

 What is the workplace of a Medical Assistant like?

 A medical assistant can work in a variety of settings, including hospitals, clinics, private practices, and ambulatory care.
 Most medical assistants work full time.
 Some work evenings or weekends to cover shifts in medical facilities that are always open.

-According to the American Association of Medical Assistants, "medical assistants held about 584,970 jobs in 2014.
-About 60 percent were in physicians’ offices, and about 15 percent were in general medical and surgical hospitals, including private and state facilities.
-Approximately 10 percent worked in offices of other health practitioners, such as chiropractors and podiatrists.
-Another 7 percent worked in outpatient care centres, while the rest worked in public and private educational services, other ambulatory health care services, state and local government agencies, medical and diagnostic laboratories, nursing care facilities, and employment services."
+According to the American Association of Medical Assistants, about 60 percent of medical assistants work in physicians’ offices, and about 15 percent in general medical and surgical hospitals, including private and state facilities.
+Approximately 10 percent work in offices of other health practitioners, such as chiropractors and podiatrists.
+Another 7 percent work in outpatient care centres, while the rest work in public and private educational services, other ambulatory health care services, state and local government agencies, medical and diagnostic laboratories, nursing care facilities, and employment services.

 Frequently Asked Questions